 In my dissertation, I do not concern myself with typography in its entirety, but rather with the production of letters.
 Moreover, I do not even examine the entire foundry type-making process.
 Instead, I only focus on its beginning steps: the design activity.
 I believe that the boundaries I have drawn around my specific area of research are justified, because technical-historical explanations of matrix fabrication and typecasting have already been written, but a history of type design in Germany has not.

-My narrow focus means that I do not write anything about how the typefaces produced during the time period I investigate were actually used.
-It was intended that most of those typefaces would be used by individuals other than those who designed them.
+My narrow focus means that I do not write anything about how the typefaces produced during the period I investigate were used.
+It was intended that most of those typefaces would be used by people other than those who designed them.
 Additionally, there are examples of typefaces, especially from the time between 1900 and 1914, which seemingly were only ever seldom purchased – if even ever at all.
-Both the creative decisions that a typographer or compositor would make regarding the use of these typefaces, as well as the dynamics of success in the marketplace, are themes that I view as being too dissimilar to the design processes that I write about.
+Both the creative decisions that a typographer or compositor would make about the use of these typefaces, as well as the dynamics of success in the marketplace, are themes that I view as being too dissimilar to the design processes that I write about.

 Portrait of Walter Tiemann (1876–1951).
 I don’t know the name of the photographer, or the date it was taken, but the portrait is definitely from after 1914, and may even be from the 1930s.
-I include it here because Tiemann began designing typefaces in the early 1900s, and also because I am not aware of any photograph from the period before 1914 that shows a typeface designer together with a drawing of a typeface.
+I include it here because Tiemann began designing typefaces in the early 1900s, and because I am not aware of any photograph from the period before 1914 that shows a typeface designer together with a drawing of a typeface.
 In other words: this is a stand-in.
 It will have to do.
 Reproduced from Hans Adolf Halbey’s Karl Klingspor: Leben und Werk.
 Verein der Freunde des Klingspor-Museums, Offenbach am Main 1991, p.
 51.

 Let’s take a look at a new working group created in the industrial age: the Schriftkünstler, a German-language term for the type designers active during this period.
 Who belongs to the group of Schriftkünstler and who does not?
-Walter Tiemann – a classically trained painter who later worked as a book designer and academy professor, and who also prepared a number of designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
+Walter Tiemann – a classically trained painter who later worked as a book designer and academy professor, and who also prepared several designs for typefaces that were published by the Klingspor foundry – is a clear-cut example of a Schriftkünstler.
 In my dissertation, I presented a classification system of the type designers active during the late nineteenth and early twentieth centuries, but this may not have been clear enough.
 A Schriftkünstler was someone who prepared a design as a drawing on paper.
 He or she did not produce the industrially manufactured master forms for the casting of the movable metal type himself or herself.

 Illustration by E. Limmer showing eleven punchcutters at work in Schelter & Giesecke’s engraving department.
 Reproduced from Fünfundsiebzig Jahre des Hauses J.G.
 Schelter & Giesecke in Leipzig.
 Schelter & Giesecke, Leipzig 1894, p.
 24.